Japana, Georgia: Medieval fortress

 The monument of Georgian architecture - the medieval fortress, is preserved in the village.
 The fortress is located on a rocky hill.
 Near the fortress is a large village with the remains of 3 churches, one of which is called "Little Booth".

 Citadel

 The highest place is a citadel surrounded by a wall with towers.
 The walls are constructed with bricks and mortar.

 Population

 Fishing

 During Soviet Times in 1934, a fish farm was arranged in the village with an area of 140 hectares (0.54 mi2).
 The floodwaters were taken from the Rioni and Kheviskali rivers.
-It produced 70 - 80 tons of fish.
+The fish farm produced 70 - 80 tons of fish.